Rabadash8820/UnityAssemblies/README.md

 - Add the Unity assembly references programmatically, so that the package is forward-compatible
 - Use Visual Studio's built-in MSBuild tooling to add the references, rather than clunky scripts written in another language that may not be supported by future versions of Visual Studio
-- Easily reference additional Unity assemblies by adding simple `Reference` items to the project file, rather than calling some hard-to-find-and-use script
+- Easily reference additional Unity assemblies by adding simple `Reference` items to the project file, rather than finding and calling some obscure script
 - All references must work cross-platform (on Windows/Mac)
 - Configuration should be minimal: just a Unity version and an optional install location for non-default cases